-Over 500,000 persons are currently in deportation (removal) proceedings before Immigration Judges.
-It is the government’s burden to establish that they are removable from the United States by clear, convincing and unequivocal evidence.
+Over 700,000 persons are currently in deportation (removal) proceedings before Immigration Judges.
+It is the government’s burden to establish that they are removable from the US by clear, convincing and unequivocal evidence.

-If the government meets its burden, you will have an opportunity to apply for any and all forms of relief from removal that you may be eligible for.
+If the government meets its burden, you will have an opportunity to apply for any and all forms of relief from removal that you are eligible for.
 Common forms of relief include adjustment of status, waivers of inadmissibility and removability, cancellation of removal, adjustment of status, asylum, withholding of removal, the Convention Against Torture, legalization and registry.

 If an Immigration Judge denies your case, you have 30 days to appeal the decision to the Board of Immigration Appeals (BIA).
-If the BIA denies your appeal, you may be able to challenge this denial in the U.S. Federal Court of Appeals having jurisdication over your case.
+If the BIA denies your appeal, you may be able to challenge this denial in the U.S. Federal Court of Appeals having jurisdiction over your case.